Trul khor: Channels

 The channels are the energy pathways along which the prana flows.
 There are three main channels or nadis: ida, pingala, and sushumna.
+Nadis is a Sanskrit term for physical and subtle channels.
+The literal meaning of nadi is “a river” or “a channel” through which something flows.
+According to all major systems of traditional Asian medicine—Indian, Chinese, and Tibetan—the prana, chi, lung, or life force flows through a network of subtle channels traversing the body.
+The Tibetan term tsa carries meanings including channel, passageway, root, and cause and refers to both physical channels like nerves, veins, and arteries and subtle and immaterial nadis or energy channels.

 Yantra yoga

 Namkhai Norbu was the first to discuss trul khor in his book on yantra yoga, essentially a commentary on a practical yoga manual by Vairotsana.
 Namkhai Norbu began dissemination of Yantra Yoga through his practical teaching and esoteric transmission of this discipline within the International Dzogchen Community, which he founded some time after 1975 in Italy, Merigar.

 Chaoul (2006) has begun discussion of Bon traditions of Trul Khor in English with his thesis from Rice University.
 In his work, Chaoul makes reference to a commentary by the famed Bonpo Dzogchen master, Shardza Tashi Gyaltsen.

 Tenzin Wangyal Rinpoche's text Awakening the Sacred Body presents some of the basic practices of trul khor according to the Tibetan Bön tradition.